-The registration for ICMS is now open.
-In order to register proceed as follows:
+The registration for ICMS 2020 is now closed.

 The extended abstract submissions for ICMS 2020 proceedings are now closed.
 The list of submissions that has been proposed for acceptance can be found here .
 If you have a submission that has been proposed for acceptance, please see the section for the revisions .